Skip to Content

 When to Use Bell Boots: The Decision Framework

 • Chronic overreachers get boots, period.
 If your horse has pulled a shoe twice or shows coronary band damage — boot it.
-The debate is over.
+The risk calculus is clear.

 • Protect the shoes, not just the hooves.
-Aluminum racing plates and therapeutic shoeing are expensive — if your horse is in corrective or performance shoeing, a $30 boot is cheap insurance against a $200 farrier visit.
+Aluminum racing plates and therapeutic shoeing are expensive — a $30 boot is cheap insurance against a $200 farrier visit.

 • Turnout trumps riding.
 Horses play harder in a pasture than under saddle.
 If they are going out with the herd, they are booting up — no exceptions.